-- I am interim Assistant Director at the Renaissance Society, an independent 501(c)3 contemporary art museum located on the University of Chicago campus.
+- I am Deputy Director at the Renaissance Society, an independent 501(c)3 contemporary art museum located on the University of Chicago campus.
 There, I work to manage the institution's resources to best enable the Ren's mission to support contemporary artists and ideas.

 - An educator, I am a Lecturer in the Department of Arts Administration and Policy at the School of the Art Institute of Chicago.
 There I teach courses related to curatorial practice and history, art world and market studies, professional development, and nonprofit finance.

 - Art & Field is my collection and curatorial management advisory for which I primarily help clients grow and manage their art collections, as well as consult on a range of projects related to exhibitions.
 I have worked with the Rodney D. Lubeznik Collection, Balyasny Asset Management, Spear Street Capital, Valerio Dewault Tran & Associates, the Chicago Architecture Biennial, and the Evanston Art Center in addition to numerous private clients. *I am not currently taking clients.